pydantic/pydantic/docs/usage/errors.md

 ## `TypedDict` version {#typed-dict-version}

-This error is raised when you use `typing_extensions.TypedDict` instead of `typing.TypedDict` on Python < 3.11.
+This error is raised when you use `typing.TypedDict` instead of `typing_extensions.TypedDict` on Python < 3.12.

 ## Model parent field overridden {#model-field-overridden}